Unity-Technologies/com.unity.netcode.gameobjects/README.md

 ## Issues and missing features
 If there are any issues, bugs or features that are missing.
 Please open an issue on GitHub!
 ## Testing
 The project is not extensivley tested.
 I am however very active on answering and fixing issues.
-If you are using the library.
-If you find something doesn't work or throws an exception.
+If you are using the library and you find something doesn't work or throws an exception.
 Open an issue or submit a PR.